vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 under Saṅkrānti above p.
 213. Viṣṇupadavrata-begin on Pūrvāsādha-nakṣatra in Āṣāḍha;

-worship the three steps of Viṣṇu placed in milk or ghee; performer to subsist on sacrificial food (havisya ) at night alone; in Srāvana on Uttarāsādhā worship of Govinda and Viṣṇu's three steps, gift and food being different; in Bh. on Pūrvāsādhā, in Phā. on Pūrvāphalguni and in Cai. on Uttarāphalguni similar worship; performer secures health, prosperity and goes to Viṣṇuloka; HV II.
+worship the three steps of Viṣṇu placed in milk or ghee; performer to subsist on sacrificial food (havisya ) at night alone; in Srāvana on Uttarāṣāḍhā worship of Govinda and Viṣṇu's three steps, gift and food being different; in Bh. on Pūrvāṣāḍhā, in Phā. on Pūrvāphalguni and in Cai. on Uttarāphalguni similar worship; performer secures health, prosperity and goes to Viṣṇuloka; HV II.
 665-667 (from Vi.
 Dh.).

 Viṣṇuprabodha-Rising of Viṣṇu from sleep in K. Vide pp. 109

 110 above and HK 903–4, KR 421-425.
-Viṣṇuprāptivrata-fast on dvādasi, arghya to the Sun with the
+Viṣṇuprāptivrata-fast on dvādaśi, arghya to the Sun with the

 words 'Namo Nārāyaṇāya '; worship of Viṣṇu image with white flowers with the mantra 'O, best among gods 10 support of earth I having accepted with a gracious mind these flowers may the Lord Viṣṇu be pleased with me'; he should subsist on syāmāka (millet) or corn that ripens in sixty days from sowing with condiments, rice or barley or nivāra ( wild rice ); then pāraṇā; performer reaches Vispu

 loka; KKV 343–344, HV I. 1203–4 (from Bhav.).
 Viṇṇı:lakṣavartivrata-cleanse cotton of dust and pieces of grass

-&c. on an auspicious tithi and lagna and spin threads there from four finger-breadths in length and five such threads would make a wick; one hundred thousand of such wicks immersed in ghee placed in a vessel of silver or bell-metal should be kindled before Viṣṇu image; the proper time for kindling is either K., M., or Vai., the last being the best; every day a thousand or two thousand lighted wicks should be waved before Viṣṇu; finish the vrata on pūrnimā of one of the above three months; then udyāpana; nowadays this is done in the Deccan by women only ; VKD 383-398.
+&c. on an auspicious tithi and lagna and spin threads there from four finger-breadths in length and five such threads would make a wick; one hundred thousand of such wicks immersed in ghee placed in a vessel of silver or bell-metal should be kindled before Viṣṇu image; the proper time for kindling is either K., M., or Vai., the last being the best; every day a thousand or two thousand lighted wicks should be waved before Viṣṇu; finish the vrata on pūrṇimā of one of the above three months; then udyāpana; nowadays this is done in the Deccan by women only ; VKD 383-398.

 414